JohanWinther/home-automation/raspberry-pi/README.md

 - Ethernet network cable
 - USB (phone) charger (max 5 V, min 2 A)

 # Setup the Raspberry Pi
+## Installing Raspbian lite
 First format your flash drive to FAT32.
 This will erase any data on it.
 While it formats download [Raspbian Lite](https://downloads.raspberrypi.org/raspbian_lite_latest) and unzip the ISO image.

 When the format is done, burn the ISO image inside the Raspbian archive to the flash drive (a guide can be found [here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)).